Oghuz Yabgu State: Political history

 At the turn of the 10th–11th centuries, popular uprisings broke out against excessive taxation in the state.
 The revolts became especially strong in the second half of the 10th century, during the rule of Ali Yabgu.
 The split between the ruling Oghuzes and Seljuk branch of Oghuzes turned out to be detrimental to the state.
 The upheaval was used by the Seljuk branch, who led an uprising and took Jend, but soon they were forced to leave the Jend area.

 During the reign of the last Oghuz Yabgu Shahmalik the state rebounded.
 In 1041 Shahmalik Yabgu conquered Khorezm from the Ghaznavids, but two years later he was captured by the Seljuk forces and executed.
 Shahmalik Yabgu was the last ruler of the Oghuz State.

 Internal turmoil and conflict with the Seljuks weakened the Oghuz State.
 The weakened state fell under attacks by the Kipchak tribes from the Kimak Kaganate.
-Under the pressure of the Kipchaks, the two branches of the Oghuz people split, a significant part of the Oghuzes went to Eastern Europe, and the Seljuk Oghuzes left toward Asia Minor.
+Under the pressure of the Kipchaks, the two branches of the Oghuz people split; a significant part of the Oghuzes went to Eastern Europe, and the Seljuk Oghuzes left toward Asia Minor.
 Another part of the Oghuzes fell under the rule of the Karahanids and Seljuk rulers of Khorasan.
-The remnants of those Oghuz defeated by the Kipchaks subsequently dissolved among the Turkic-speaking tribes of Dasht-e-Kipchak.
+The remnants of those Oghuz defeated by the Kipchaks subsequently dissolved among the Turkic-speaking tribes of Dasht-i Kipchak.
 The Oghuz tribes contributed to the formation of many of today's Turkic peoples.

 In the 11th century, Oghuz migration to Persia and the Near East began.
 The movement was led by the head of the Kınık tribe Tughril and Chaghri Beg, the grandchildren of Seljuk.
 This migrating group became, in time, the Seljuk Empire.
-In 1025 a part of the Seljuks settled in the territory of the modern Turkmenistan, centered on the city of Nysa.
+In 1025, a part of the Seljuks settled in the territory of the modern Turkmenistan, centered on the city of Nysa.
 In 1034–1035, they were joined by Togrul bek's subjects.
 In 1038–1040, the Seljuks fought against Ghaznavids and captured Nishapur.
 Subsequently, they were able to create a huge state, which consisted of Asia Minor, Persia, and parts of the Caucasus and Central Asia.

-The Oghuz il state existed for three centuries.
+The Oghuz Il state existed for three centuries.
 Another Turkic group, Kipchaks and Kimeks of the Kimek Kaganate, ended the state by the 12th century.
 By that time, Selçuk Bey and his Kınık (tribe) headed to Persia to found their own Muslim state, which in the future would become the Great Seljuq Empire, and a part of the state population moved eastward to the N.Pontic areas.